SabinT/Notes/Shaders/ShaderResources.md

 ### GLSL
 Online syntax checker: http://shdr.bkcore.com

-Often, the system that compiles GLSL returns little information about where the error is, the above website comes in handy to quickly fix syntax.
+Often, the system that compiles GLSL returns little information about where the error is, and may add time to the dev loop.
+The above website comes in handy to quickly fix syntax.
+Shadertoy is another possible syntax checker.

 ## Shader gotchas
 * `fmod` in HLSL and `fmod` in GLSL return different results.
 Take care when porting code from one to the other.